Josiah96Zhang/Lemane/README.md

 python classification_sample.py --data [graphname] --lr 0.05 --dist g --param 0.5 --beta 1 --gamma 2
 ```

-**Run each command 5 times and select the one with minimum loss for each initialized distribution,** i.e., you will get 3 groups of alphas after training process, one for geometric distribution and two for Poisson distribution, since we don't know the best one at the present stage.
+**Since the training process is complex and easily to fall into a local minimum, run each command 5 times and select the one with minimum loss for each initialized distribution,** i.e., you will get 3 groups of alphas for one task (link prediction or node classification) after the training process, one for geometric distribution and two for Poisson distribution.

 ### Generalized Push

+We suggest using frPCA for graphs with more than 10k nodes and using JacobiSVD for small graphs with less than 10k nodes.

+**Examples**

+The number of nodes in [graphname] is more than 10k.

-Link prediction, 'u' for undirected graph and 'd' for directed graph:
+**Link prediction**, 'u' for undirected graph and 'd' for directed graph:

 ```
 ./gendata_u -graph [graphname] -test_ratio 0.3